 - Transactions.
 A study can help the company obtain additional value from a sale of its stock by determining the potential value of the NOLs or credits to a buyer and support that value during due diligence.

-Understanding an Ownership Change Under Section 382
+Understanding an Ownership Change Under IRC Section 382

-Section 382 generally limits the use of NOLs and credits following an ownership change.
+IRC Section 382 generally limits the use of NOLs and credits following an ownership change.
 This occurs when one or more 5% shareholders increase their ownership, in aggregate, by more than 50% over the lowest percentage of stock owned by these shareholders at any time during the testing period, generally three years.

 Some of the most common pitfalls concern the following:

-- Section 382 measures shareholders’ ownership percentage based on value.
+- IRC Section 382 measures shareholders’ ownership percentage based on value.
 Companies need to understand the relative value of each class of stock—not just the number of shares—on any given testing date to track the ownership percentages, and potential increases, of respective shareholders.

 - The term 5% shareholder can include multiple groups of shareholders that individually own less than 5%.
 The aggregation and segregation rules that determine how these groups are created can result in large issuances that trigger an ownership change even if most of the issuance is to shareholders with less than a 5% interest.

 - Large R&D investments in technology often require several rounds of financing.
-Section 382 generally measures an ownership change by looking at cumulative increases over a three-year period.
+IRC Section 382 generally measures an ownership change by looking at cumulative increases over a three-year period.
 This means an ownership change can be triggered by rounds of financing that occur during a three-year period.
 It also means a company could have several historical ownership changes.
 If a company has more than one ownership change, the lowest limitation will apply.

 If you’re considering selling your company, see 4 Ways to Prepare for Due Diligence and Help Your Company Secure a Better Deal.
 You can also read more ways to prepare for mergers and acquisitions (M&A) activity here.